burkeholland/quick-start/src/chapters/chapter3.md

 };
 ```

-Several things are happening here:

-- **Observables**: Observable is a core building block in the MVVM design pattern.
-It provides it with a mechanism required for two-way data binding so as to provide communication between the front and backends.
-This means that if the user updates the data in the UI the change will be reflected in the Model and vice versa.
-- **Use of the http module**: We'll discuss modules more in the next chapter, but the http module is a NativeScript module that facilitates utilizing external services such a Telerik's backend services.
-- **Promises**: Since NativeScript leverages the [CommonJS specification](http://wiki.commonjs.org/wiki/CommonJS), it also makes use of promises to handle asynchronous requests.
-Read more about promises [here](http://wiki.commonjs.org/wiki/Promises).

 Finally, allow the View Model to invoke the login function that you just added to the Model.
 In `app/views/login/login.js` rewrite your signIn function to look like this:

 ```